Working with Branches

 git-cherry-pick is a technicality:

-# first split off branch1 git checkout origin/master git new-branch branch1 git cherry-pick -n ..big # apply and stage all ancestors of big that are not ancestors of HEAD, do not commit git add -i # interactively choose which files or hunks to stage git commit # commit staged changes git checkout -- . # discard unstaged changes # next set big to be a branch off of branch1 git checkout big git branch --set-upstream-to=branch1 git rebase branch1 # may need to resolve conflicts git branch -m branch2 # done!
+# first split off branch1 git checkout origin/main git new-branch branch1 git cherry-pick -n ..big # apply and stage all ancestors of big that are not ancestors of HEAD, do not commit git add -i # interactively choose which files or hunks to stage git commit # commit staged changes git checkout -- . # discard unstaged changes # next set big to be a branch off of branch1 git checkout big git branch --set-upstream-to=branch1 git rebase branch1 # may need to resolve conflicts git branch -m branch2 # done!

 git-cherry-pick -n applies and stages all changes, but does not